Food Photography Didn’t Start on Instagram—Here’s Its 170-Year History

 In the 1940s, brands like Crisco and Aunt Jemima began to produce “cookbooklets”—free, promotional pamphlets that contained recipes accompanied by vivid photographs touting their products.
 “In lots of ways, they changed the way, especially in America, that people ate,” explains Susan Bright, author of the recently published book Feast for the Eyes.
 “Things like avocados and orange juice really became household objects through these cookbooklets.”

 Bright’s book, which explores the history of food in photography, reveals that the subjects have been intertwined for nearly two centuries—almost since the birth of photography itself.
-The very first photograph was taken in 1826; one of the first photographs with food as its primary subject, a still life depicting baskets of peaches and a pineapple by William Henry Fox Talbot, was taken in 1845.
+The medium was introduced to the general public in 1839 with the unveiling of the daguerrotype.
+Six years later, William Henry Fox Talbot took one of the first photographs with food as its primary subject: a still life containing baskets of peaches and a pineapple.

 During those days, food photography was heavily influenced by still life paintings.
 Many images featured fruit, playing off traditional symbolism: grapes for excess or peaches for fertility.